ardumont/markdown-toc/README.md

 # Use

 Inside a markdown file, the first time, place yourself where you want to insert the TOC:

 <kbd>M-x markdown-toc/generate-toc</kbd>

 This will compute the TOC and insert it at current position.

-Here is a possible output:
+Here is one possible output:

 ```markdown
 <!-- markdown-toc start - Don't edit this section.
 Run M-x mardown-toc/generate-toc again -->